pedropiloto/node-solid-server/ldp-microservice/README.md

 #### Creating a certificate for local testing

-When deploying `solid` in production, we recommend that you go the usual Certificate Authority route to generate your SSL certificate (as you would with any website that supports HTTPS).
+When deploying `ldp-web` in production, we recommend that you go the usual Certificate Authority route to generate your SSL certificate (as you would with any website that supports HTTPS).
 However, for testing it locally, you can easily [generate a self-signed certificate for whatever domain you're